vitorpauloski/TelePython/README.md

 Indicates whether the request was successful (True or False).

 - **response**\
-returns the result of the request to the Telegram Bot API
+If `success` is True, it returns the result of the request to the Telegram Bot API, otherwise, it returns the request error code.

 Example: